configit-sdk/.github/profile/README.md

 - Sample application — [Ace Package Builder sample](https://github.com/configit-sdk/ace-packagebuilder-samples)

-Note that this is a lower-level library that uses concepts such as variables and values which differ from higher-level Ace Model concepts like families and features.
+Note that this is a lower-level library that uses concepts such as variables and values compared to higher-level Ace Model concepts like families and features.

 ### Reading/writing Ace Model data